What is PASMA?

 Your Earning Potential

 According to the Glassdoor salary checker, as of April 2025, a typical scaffolder can earn an average of £35,000, and a potential of £43k.
-This highlights the benefits of becoming trained, as you the knowledge and skills you will gain will make you favourable to employers.
+This highlights the benefits of becoming trained, as the knowledge and skills you will gain will make you favourable to employers.

 Not only this, but having certified training as one of your qualifications will show the investment you have made towards building your skillsets.
 This is great to show off to employers.